alekhyagolla01/mlr-house-price-prediction/README.md

 # ✂️ Train-Test Split

-The dataset is divided into training and testing sets.
+The dataset is divided into training and testing data.

 ```python
 from sklearn.model_selection import train_test_split